dataset-ninja/road-vehicle/README.md

 # Road Vehicle Images Dataset

-Road Vehicle is a dataset for object detection task tasks.
+Road Vehicle is a dataset for object detection task.